cypress-io/cypress-cli/readme.md

 This is the CLI for: [https://github.com/cypress-io/cypress](https://github.com/cypress-io/cypress).

+## Deprecated

+⚠️ This module is deprecated in favor of a "all-in-one" Cypress NPM package `cypress`.

 ## What this does

 This is the `Cypress CLI` tool used for the Desktop Application.